kiwix/container-images/backup-docker/README.md

   created to allow the container to create new remote Borg repository on demand and configure SSH access.

+* A BitWarden account for Business is needed.
+An entry needs to be created with the BorgBase API token.

+* A new BitWarden collection needs to be created which will contain the secrets to encrypt/decrypt the archives.
+An invited user needs to be created with only the ability to access this specific collection in read-only.
+The goal been to create one entry per backup container.

 * A local SSH key pair needs to be configured.
 This is necessary because Borg will use SSH to connect to
   BorgBase. `create_ssh_key_pair.sh` does that for you.

+* The secrets to crypt/decrypt the Borg archives needs to be created and uploaded to BitWarden.
+To the contrary of other operations, this one-time operation needs the BitWarden master password.
+We will need to upload the SSH keys together as well to avoid any need to recreate them afterward which would be cumbersome.

-* The SSH public key needs to be upload to BorgBase and a new repository needs to be created too. `create_new_borgbase_repository.py` allows to do that automatically.
+* The SSH public key needs to be uploaded to BorgBase.
+A new repository needs to be created too with the SSH key to access it (append-only). `create_new_borgbase_repository.py` allows to do that automatically.

 * Backup in itself is run by borgmatic which is an advanced command